 Where are IVR Systems Used?

 IVR systems can normally handle and service high volumes of phone calls.
-With an Interactive Voice Response system, businesses can reduce costs and improve customers’ experience as Interactive Voice Response systems allow callers to get information they need 24 hours a day without the need of costly human agents.
+With an Interactive Voice Response system, businesses can reduce costs and improve customers’ experience as Interactive Voice Response systems allow callers to get the information they need 24 hours a day without the need of costly human agents.

 Some IVR applications include telephone banking, flight-scheduling information and televoting.